sushcha/ud036_StarterCode/README.md

-Spurce code for movie trailer website project for the Udacity "Python Foundation Nanodegree"
+Source code for movie trailer website project for the Udacity "Python Foundation Nanodegree"

 Required Libraries